 You could hear the distaste of a die-hard fan.
 I told her about my road trip that I took across the United States when I was 20, and stopping off in Chicago and Cleveland.

 “And when I was in Chicago, I took the wrong exit and ended up in Cabrini Green.
 I suddenly realized I had seen that apartment complex on Gangland and America’s Most Dangerous Places.”

 “Talk about a wrong turn” she said, and got up to grab another beer.

 When she returned and cracked open a Miller Light, I could hear the similar sound of her heart breaking.

 “They were out of Corona”

-I felt sad for her, because it seemed like a dire situation for she was suddenly in, and because of the fact that we had just departed and already run out of her favorite nectar.
-I always thought it tasted like piss.
+I felt sad for her, because it seemed like a dire situation she was suddenly in, and because of the fact that we had just departed and already run out of her favorite nectar.
+I always thought Miller tasted like piss.

 Oh the woes of a traveler.

-One group was blaring their music through speakers they had brought, while two older gentleman bragged about who would be better in a dance off.
-Soon enough, they were awkwardly moon walking down the aisle as Michael Jackson wooed and yeeheed from the speakers.
+One group was blaring their music through speakers they had brought, while two older gentlemen bragged about who would be better in a dance-off.
+Soon enough, they were awkwardly moonwalking down the aisle as Michael Jackson “wooed” and “yeeheed” from the speakers.